LuminousLilies/recipes/dessert/vegan-snickerdoodles.md

 ### Dry

++ 2.5 Cups of Flour
-+ 1 Cup of Vegan Sugar
++ 1.5 Cup of Vegan Sugar
 + 1 Tablespoon of Cinnamon
 + 1 Teaspoon of Baking Soda
 + 2 Teaspoons of Cream of Tartar
-+ 1.5 Cups of Sugar
-+ 2.5 Cups of Flour

 ### Wet